All data as of 30 June 2021 unless specified otherwise. Includes assets and employee data from Gurtin acquisition in January 2019

 The fund is an unlisted closed-end “interval fund.”
 Limited liquidity is provided to shareholders only through the fund’s quarterly offers to repurchase between 5% to 25% of its outstanding shares at net asset value (subject to applicable law and approval of the Board of Trustees, the Fund currently expects to offer to repurchase 10% of outstanding shares per quarter).
 There is no secondary market for the fund’s shares and none is expected to develop.
 Investors should consider shares of the fund to be an illiquid investment.

-It is important to note that differences exist between the fund’s daily internal accounting records, the fund’s financial statements prepared in accordance with U.S. GAAP, and recordkeeping practices under income tax regulations.
+It is important to note that differences exist between the fund’s daily internal accounting records, the fund’s financial statements prepared in accordance with U.S. GAAP, and reporting practices under income tax regulations.
 It is possible that the fund may not issue a Section 19 Notice in situations where the fund’s financial statements prepared later and in accordance with U.S. GAAP or the final tax character of those distributions might later report that the sources of those distributions included capital gains and/or a return of capital.
 Please see the fund’s most recent shareholder report for more details.

 The fund’s distribution rate may be affected by numerous factors, including changes in realized and projected market returns, fund performance, and other factors.
 There can be no assurance that a change in market conditions or other factors will not result in a change in the fund distribution rate at a future time.